10 Things to Do in Naples Italy | An Essential City Guide

 2) Head to ‘Pizza Alley’ to Taste Authentic Pizza from Naples’ Pizzerias

-So let’s cut right to it when in Napoli, NA, it would be a travesty if you didn’t devour (at least one) Neapolitan Pizza.
-A candle-lit dinner, eating world-famous pizza, has got to be one of the most romantic things to do in Naples Italy.
+So let’s cut right to it, Naples is world-famous for pizza.
+So, when in Napoli, it would be a travesty if you didn’t devour (at least one) Neapolitan Pizza.
+A candle-lit dinner, eating world-famous pizza, has got to be one of the most romantic things to do in Naples, Italy.

-However, when I went to Sorbillo pizzeria, people were so desperate to get in that they pushed past the crowds gathered outside to put their name on the list and waited hours for a seat.
-It’s also really confusing as there is another Pizzeria called Sorbillo next door.
+However, my experience of Sorbillo pizzeria was that awful.
+People were so desperate to get in that they pushed past the crowds gathered outside to put their name on the list and waited hours for a seat.
+It’s also confusing as there is another Pizzeria called Sorbillo next door.
 Judging by the crowds outside one of them, it is obvious which one is famous.

 4) Cool yourself down with a refreshing Gelato at Fontana del Carciofo,